Portsmouth, Virginia: 20th century

-During and after World War II, the shipyard flourished and suburban development surrounded both Norfolk and Portsmouth.
+During and after World War II, the shipyard flourished, and suburban development surrounded both Norfolk and Portsmouth.
+The Portsmouth Naval Shipyard Museum was established in 1949.
+In 1948, Portsmouth annexed additional areas from the county, expanding the city boundary westward to the Western Branch area.
+In 1960, Portsmouth annexed an additional ten square miles of Norfolk County, increasing the population by 36,000 residents.
+The total population in 1960 was 114,773.
 Portsmouth continued as the county seat of Norfolk County until 1963 when the new city of Chesapeake was formed in a political consolidation with the city of South Norfolk.
+In 1968, Portsmouth again annexed parts of Norfolk County, including ten square miles of land, 14 square miles of water area, and 11,000 residents.
+The newly annexed parts were all within the northern third of the Western Branch Borough.
 Portsmouth's other county neighbor, the former Nansemond County, also consolidated with a smaller city, forming the new city of Suffolk in 1974.